+27.6.
 DHCP Option 82

 PacketFence is able to locate a device on the network even if the switch port is not managed by PacketFence.
-To use this feature you need to add all the switches in PacketFence and enable SNMP read (switch and PacketFence side) and enable DHCP option 82 in Configuration \rightarrow Network Configuration \rightarrow Networks.
-Once enabled, restart the pfdhcplistener and pfcron services. pfcron will query via SNMP all the switches to create a map (MAC < \rightarrow switch) pfdhcplistener will parse the DHCP Option 82 and will use the map to resolve the MAC to the switch and will update the locationlog of the device.
+To use this feature you need to add all the switches in PacketFence and enable SNMP read (switch and PacketFence side) and enable DHCP option 82 in Configuration $\rightarrow$ Network Configuration $\rightarrow$ Networks $\rightarrow$ Network.
+Once enabled, restart the pfdhcplistener and pfmon (or pfcron, if Packetfence version is >= 10.2) services. pfmon (or pfcron, if Packetfence version is >= 10.2) will query via SNMP all the switches to create a map (MAC $<\rightarrow$ switch) pfdhcplistener will parse the DHCP Option 82 and will use the map to resolve the MAC to the switch and will update the locationlog of the device.

-Additional Integration
+28. Additional Integration

+28.1.
 DHCP Remote Sensor